JimvandeVen/frontend/README.md

 * You focus on why rather than how - unless your code is too complex, it should be self documenting

 Don't leave commented out chunks of code in the codebase.
 It makes the code look unfinished, and can be confusing for other developers.
+## Test performence on slow and midtier internet connections.
 # Image Gallery
 # Async API Data